inkytonik/inkytonik.github.io/README.md

 Anthony M. Sloane

-Associate Professor in the [Department of Computing](https://www.mq.edu.au/about/about-the-university/faculties-and-departments/faculty-of-science-and-engineering/departments-and-centres/department-of-computing) in the [Faculty of Science and Engineering](https://www.mq.edu.au/about/about-the-university/faculties-and-departments/faculty-of-science-and-engineering) at [Macquarie University](https://www.mq.edu.au/).

-I've has been researching programming languages and software language engineering for more than twenty years.
+I have been researching programming languages and software language engineering for more than twenty years.
 I have made particular contributions to the design and implementation of small languages that bring domain expertise to bear on software challenges, including as a co-author of the main survey paper in the area: [When and how to develop domain-specific languages](https://dl.acm.org/citation.cfm?doid=1118890.1118892) in ACM Computing Surveys.

 I'm the lead designer and developer of the [Kiama language processing library](projects/kiama) for Scala that applies domain-specific techniques to the rapid development of language implementations.